Devops just mailed to say they will rotate the certificates on all of the endpoints today, mentioned the Engineering Manager at one of our customers,

 You are sure this pinning setup of yours is going to work, right?
 I make suitably soothing noises and sure enough a few hours later I get a :thumbsup: over Slack.
 All is well.

-I have documented the difficulties associated with pinning previously and Google's recent announcement effectivly killing off HPKP in browsers cited fundemental key management difficulties as a central issue.
-Despite this, certificate pinning is a vital security feature for any app where sensitive data, either the users or the API owners, is transmitted.
+I have documented the difficulties associated with pinning previously and Google's recent announcement effectively killing off HPKP in browsers cited fundamental key management difficulties as a central issue.
+Despite this, certificate pinning is a vital mobile security feature for any app where sensitive data, either the users or the API owners, is transmitted.
 Alternatives are required.

 The fundamental difficulty is distribution of certificates to the client.
 This must be secure, so baking a static certificate into the app at build time, but must support key rotation, requires app releases to synchronize with devops and forces users to upgrade.
 HPKP, designed for web browsers, is based on a “remember first visit” model where the certificate to pin against is downloaded and marked as valid for a certain period.
 This breaks the dependency between client and server certificates but implies a very will planned key rotation strategy and when badly configured could result in the site owners losing control over it.